 Our Fund Rules refer to the Contributor and dependents.
-Dependents may be a spouse/partner of the Contributor and any child dependent of the Contributor or of the spouse/partner.
+Dependents are any spouse/partner and any child of the Contributor eligible to be covered under your policy.

-A student dependent means under all policies, a person who is a child of the Contributor and/or their spouse/partner who is over 21 years of age but under 25 years of age, who is considered to be a full time student of a school, college, university or other tertiary institution recognised by us.
+A dependent student is a child of the Contributor who is 21 years and over, but under 32 years of age, who is considered to be a full time student of a school, college, or university recognised by our Fund.

 An excess is an amount that a member agrees to pay upfront before a health insurance benefit is paid towards hospital accommodation as set out under a health insurance policy, similar to a motor insurance policy.
 Emergency Services Health does not have excesses on any of its hospital products.
 However, during waiting periods you may be required to pay an excess if you were subject to one under your previous policy.

 Generally refers to non-hospital and non-medical health services such as dental, optical, or physiotherapy.
 Also sometimes referred to as Ancillary cover or General Treatment.

 This most commonly refers to the difference between the Medicare Benefits Schedule Fee for a medical service and the amount covered by Medicare.
 It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by our Fund (and Medicare if applicable), in effect your out-of-pocket cost.
 It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by our Fund (and Medicare if applicable), in effect your out-of-pocket cost.